lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    The initial configuration (atoms positions, bonds, angles, etc.) is generated using VMD.
-Open VMD, and go to Extensions, Modeling, Nanotube Builder.
-A window named Carbon Nanostructures opens up, allowing us to choose between generating sheet or nanotube of graphene or BN.
+    Open VMD, go to Extensions, Modeling, and then Nanotube Builder.
+    A window named Carbon Nanostructures opens up, allowing us to choose between generating a sheet or a nanotube, made either of graphene or of Boron Nitride (BN).
 For this tutorial, let us generate a carbon nanotube.
     Keep all default values, and click on *Generate Nanotube*.
-You should something like the image on the top right of this page.

     At this point, this is not a molecular dynamics simulation, but a cloud of unconnected dots.
 In the VMD terminal, set the